svc-bi-concepts/test-mkdocs/docs/data-quality.md

 ## 3. Add data quality tests

-Add data quality tests to your dbt project into the source.yml file
+Add data quality tests to your dbt project in the source.yml file

 ```yaml
 version: 2